Why is everyone in such a rush?

 critical success, Sgt.
 Peppers, was released in 1967.

-Gladwell has popularized the idea, although he concentrates on 10,000 hours rather than 10 years.
+Gladwell has popularized the idea, although he concentrates on 10,000 hours, not 10 years.

 True expertise may take a lifetime: